What you need to know about Universal Credit

 Universal Credit has not yet been ‘fully’ introduced in every area of the UK.

 In ‘full service areas’ you cannot make a new claim for any of the benefits listed above - you will be advised to claim Universal Credit instead.

-You can check if your area is a full or live service area here.
+You can check if your area is a full-service area here.

-If you receive any of the above benefits that Universal Credit is replacing and your circumstances do not change, you can continue to receive those benefits until you are told you will be transferred (migrated) to Universal Credit.
-‘Managed migration’ will start in 2019.
+If you receive any of the above benefits that Universal Credit is replacing, and your circumstances do not change, you can continue to receive those benefits until you are told you will be transferred (migrated) to Universal Credit.
+‘Managed migration’ will start in July 2019.

-Universal Credit differs from the previous system in a number of ways:
+Universal Credit differs from the previous system in several ways:

 1. It’s monthly – Universal Credit is assessed according to your circumstances over one calendar month and then payment is made in one-monthly sum.
 ‘Alternative payment arrangements’ of Universal Credit can be made for people who struggle to manage their money.
 These arrangements could include being paid twice a month, having your rent paid directly to your landlord or having a payment split between you and your partner.

 2. There are no rules about the number of hours you can work.
 Your household income, however, will affect the amount of Universal Credit you receive.

 3. You will have to sign a ‘claimant commitment’ agreeing to look for work.
 If you are not considered to be working enough hours already you may be asked to look for more work, or you may have your benefits sanctioned.